 CMS reviews the RVUs of new, revised, and some potentially misvalued services annually.
 HCPCS codes and the conversion factor are also updated annually.
 The update of RVUs includes a review of changes in medical practice, coding changes, new data, and the addition of new services.
-In updating the RVUs, CMS receives advice from a group of physicians
+In updating the RVUs, CMS receives advice from a group of physicians and other health professionals sponsored by the American Medical Association and specialty societies.

-The conversion factor is updated according to a schedule set by MACRA, which specified no update in 2022.
-However, the Protecting Medicare and American Farmers from Sequester Cuts Act of 2021 overrode MACRA and mandated for 2022 a one-time increase in payments of 3.0 percent.
-This 3.0 percent increase will not continue after 2022.
+The conversion factor is updated according to a schedule set by MACRA, which specified no update in 2023.
+However, the